research-software-ecosystem/RSEc-Atlas/README.md

 ## Aim:
-This web application aims to allow researchers and scientists to explore the metadata of various bioinformatics tools and containers.
-To make the process of finding and utilizing these biotools and biocontainers more efficient, this application fetches the metadata of biotools and biocontainers from the git repository of Research Software Ecosystem Content (https://github.com/research-software-ecosystem/content.git), and provides a user-friendly interface to show, search, and filter these biotools and biocontainers.
+This web application helps researchers and scientists explore the metadata of various bioinformatics tools and containers.
+To make it easier to find and use these biotools and biocontainers, the application retrieves their metadata from the Git repository Research Software Ecosystem Content (https://github.com/research-software-ecosystem/content.git) and provides a user-friendly interface to view, search, and filter them along with their metadata.

 ## Table of Contents